hlilly151/Database-Group-/README.md

 Steven Marsh- I am a current student at UNC Charlotte, and a Marine Corps veteran.
 My concentration is data scientist.

-Kunjumon Flora-
+Kunjumon Flora- Senior ar UNC Charlotte intern currently at wells fargo

-Lilly Harrison-
+Lilly Harrison- Senior at UNC charlotte with a minor in chinese language and a computer science focus in cyber security

-Parekh Shiv-
+Parekh Shiv- computer science major at UNC charlotte

 Team Name: COIVD-EAT